 The Talent Agency Guide is a comprehensive directory book containing essential industry and contact information for a wide range of SAG-AFTRA and ATA/NATR talent agencies across the United States.
 We have gathered and organized over one hundred signatory talent agencies that can help you reach the next level of your acting career.

 Additionally, you will find valuable resources, education, and tips from Hollywood talent agents to help actors and actresses get their foot in the door.
-Allow their wisdom and experience to guide you in achieving your goals of signing with your first talent agency or transitioning from your existing agency to a brand one.
+Allow their wisdom and experience to guide you in achieving your goals of signing with your first talent agency or transitioning from your existing agency to a brand new one.

 Our mission is to give actors and actresses the knowledge, motivation, and guidance necessary to help them pursue and achieve their dreams of acting professionally in feature films, television, and commercials.
 Every SAG-AFTRA actor and actress you see working professionally has representation that works on their behalf and helps provide them with amazing opportunities in the entertainment industry.
 Now it is your turn!

 Educating Actors On How To Get Signed To A Talent Agency, Is What We Do Best!

 “Coming from a modeling background, I was a little scared to approach acting because I always had a fear of speaking on camera since I was a little girl.
 I could take photos but talking in front of a camera was simply horrific.
 Thanks to TAG I got out of my fear after the first month of acting classes.
 Then I used their strategy on creating my and put together my agency submission package and was signed across the board." - Alexandra K.

 "I started a second career as an actor after retiring as a Federal Agent.
 I started coaching, and acting classes with TAG, and all I can say is that it is fantastic!
 Their understanding of branding and step to step instruction is what I needed to help start my acting career.” - Steve I.